-One way for teachers to help you to learn and to be successful is to assign appropriate and meaningful homework.
-At Village Middle School, teachers may give you homework for several reasons:
+One way for teachers to help you learn and be successful is to assign appropriate and meaningful homework.
+At Village Middle School, teachers assign homework for several reasons:

-- To reinforce learning through further practice and application of material - To enrich learning through independent study, individual research, and experimentation - To develop your independent study habits - To enable you to complete assignments that you weren't able to complete in class - To work on projects of a long-term nature
+- To reinforce learning through further practice and application of material. - To enrich learning through independent study, individual research, and experimentation. - To develop your independent study habits. - To enable you to complete assignments that you weren't able to complete in class. - To work on projects of a long-term nature.

 The amount of time you spend on homework is dependent upon many factors: how quickly you read, how much you did (or didn't) finish in class, and the knowledge base you've brought with you from other experiences and schools.
 This means that it's difficult to put a precise, standard number of minutes on the amount of time you should be studying.
-If you are having difficulty judging the amount of time you need to spend on homework, the Middle School suggests 15-20 minutes per subject per evening, taking into account that some evenings might require you to spend additional time on independent study.
+If you are having difficulty judging the amount of time you need to spend on homework, we suggest 15-20 minutes per subject per evening, taking into account that some evenings might require you to spend additional time on independent study.

 - Grade 5 about 75 minutes daily

 - Grade 6 about 90 minutes daily

-- · Grade 7 about 120 minutes daily
+- Grade 7 about 120 minutes daily

-- · Grade 8 about 120 minutes daily
+- Grade 8 about 120 minutes daily